Augustus Caesarism

 Gaius Julius Caesar Augustus

-Augustus Caesarism is a branch and personal tendency of Caesarism.
+Augustus Caesarism is a branch and sub-ideology of Caesarism.
 It represents the thoughts and ideology of Gaius Julius Caesar Augustus, the first emperor of Roman Empire.

-Augustus, born Gaius Octavius Thurinus in 63 BC, was the adopted heir of his great-uncle Julius Caesar.
-After Caesar's assassination in 44 BC, Augustus, then known as Octavian, formed the Second Triumvirate with Mark Antony and Lepidus to defeat Caesar's assassins.
-Following their victory, internal conflicts arose, leading to the defeat of Antony and Cleopatra at the Battle of Actium in 31 BC.
+Augustus, born Gaius Octavius Thurinus in 63 BC, was the adopted heir of his great-uncle and became his adoptive father, who was Julius Caesar himself.
+Caesar was brutally murdered when Augustus was only 18 years old.
+After his assassination in 44 BC, Augustus, then known as Octavian, formed the Second Triumvirate with Mark Antony and Lepidus to defeat Caesar's assassins.
+Following their victory, internal conflicts arose, leading to Augustus defeating Mark Antony and his ally Cleopatra at the Battle of Actium in 31 BC.
+Behind the scenes, Augustus built support in the Senate,having himself elected consul along with his most trusted lieutenant, Marcus Agrippa.
 By 27 BC, Octavian had consolidated power, and the Senate granted him the title Augustus, marking the beginning of his reign as the first Roman emperor.

 In 25 BC, the Roman Empire annexed the region of Galatia, which is located in modern-day central Turkey, following the death of Galatia‘s ruler, king Amyntas of Galatia.
 After King Amyntas' death, Galatia became a Roman province, and this annexation was part of Augustus's broader efforts to consolidate and expand the Roman Empire.